 We hold a UK register of complementary health practitioners who have met UK standards.
 CNHC registrants work in private practice, the NHS and a wide range of other health and care settings.

-We have a Board of Directors made up of six people in total.
-Four of these are lay people (not practitioners from our register) and two are CNHC registrants.
+We have a Board of Directors made up of eight people in total.
+Four of these are lay people (not practitioners from our register) and four are CNHC registrants.
 The Chair and Vice Chair are lay people.
 Vacancies for Board members are advertised in the UK national press.
 Click here for information about Board meetings

 Profession Specific Boards (PSBs):